-1 The value reported under Amount Detected for TOC is the lowest ratio of percentage of TOC actually removed to percentage of TOC required to be removed.
-A value of greater than 1 indicates that the water system is in compliance with TOC removal
+&lt;sup>2The value reported under Amount Detected for TOC is the lowest ratio between the percentage of TOC actually removed to the percentage of TOC required to be removed.
+A value of greater than 1 indicates that the water system is in compliance with TOC removal requirements.
+A value of less than 1 indicates a violation of the TOC removal requirements.

-2 Turbidity is a measure of the cloudiness of the water.
+&lt;sup>3Turbidity is a measure of the cloudiness of the water.
 It is monitored because it is a good indicator of the effectiveness of the filtration system.